 So it is with D-lactate.
-Whereas L-lactate is the standard form of lactate produced by multicellular organisms, most eukaryotes are unable to produce D-lactate, as our L-lactate dehydrogenase is incapable of it.
-Howeever, some bacteria produce D-lactate preferentially, and some others have the capability of producing both D and L isoforms (eg. Leuconostoc mesenteroides, an organism also known for its total inborn resistance to vancomycin).
-The D-lactate producers are usually descriobed as "fermeners", and their names would not be instantly recogniseable to the person who mainly deals with microbiology through reported blood culture results.
+Most eukaryotes are unable to produce D-lactate, as our L-lactate dehydrogenase is incapable of it.
+However, some bacteria produce D-lactate preferentially, and some others have the capability of producing both D and L isoforms (eg. Leuconostoc mesenteroides, an organism also known for its total inborn resistance to vancomycin).
+The D-lactate producers are usually described as "fermenters", and their names would not be instantly recognisable to the person who mainly deals with microbiology through reported blood culture results.
 They are bacteria like Pediococcus and fungi like Sapromyces.
-Additionally, some old favourites like Pseudomonas and E.coli are also able to express the appropriate enzymes.
-In humans, D-lactate is mainly synthesised by the Lactobacillus, Bifidobacterium, Eubacterium and Streptococcus bovis in the colon.
+Additionally, some old favourites such as Pseudomonas and E.coli are also able to express the appropriate enzymes.
+In humans affected by pathological D-lactic acidosis, the D-lactate is usually being synthesised by the Lactobacillus, Bifidobacterium, Eubacterium and Streptococcus bovis, which are endemic to the colon.

 - Malabsorbed carbohydrate is fermented in the colon, producing an excess of D-lactate.

 - This has been a well-recognised problem in ruminants, where it is associated with

 - Normally, humans have a great capacity to metabolise D-lactate (the hepatic metabolism of lactate does not discriminate between isoforms)

 - In specific circumstances, D-lactate can be overproduced in the bowel, leading to toxicity